-It had been raining, he could smell its scent upon the cool night breeze as it ruffled his fur playfully.
+It had been raining, he could smell its scent upon the cool night breeze as it ruffled his fur.
 He wiggled his paws into the sticky mud created from soil and water, relishing the feeling between his claws.
-His lungs breathed in powerfully as he took in the scents of the night.
-There was no prey around to chase which irked him, his fangs were just dying to sink into something warm and living.
+He took in a deep lungful of the scents of the night.
+There were no prey to chase which annoyed him, his fangs were just dying to sink into something warm and living.

 His skin tingled with excitement as the moon continued bathing him in its light.
 He wanted to sing his joy to the Heavens, making everyone aware of his presence.
 Drawing his paws back he tilted his massive head back and howled at the moon.
 Venting his happiness in one powerful joyful call for all creatures to hear.

 The human part of his mind was brooding, acting like a petulant cub confined to the den.
 The werewolf snorted, paying it no mind.
 This night belonged to him, the hours of the sun were far exceeded what the wolf had.
 Even that was not enough to appease the human inside him, it drank foul smelling water to try and curb his instincts.

 Growling, the werewolf banished all thoughts of his human counterpart and enjoyed the little freedom it had.

 He despised being a werewolf, they were disgusting creatures.
 They lacked self-control, self-discipline, and many other things that he thought imperative.
 The things that made him human.

 Becoming a werewolf was not a tale he liked to relive.
 He wished he could boast he had been bitten by the insane Greyback in a duel, but it was not the case.

 No, his tale was a rather dull one, highlighting his own stupidity.